dwavesystems/dwave-ocean-sdk/docs/index.rst

     ..  tab-item:: D-Wave's QPUs
         :name: tab_quantum_computers

-        The |dwave_short| system contains a QPU that must be kept at a temperature near absolute zero and isolated from the surrounding environment in order to behave quantum mechanically.
+        A |dwave_short| quantum computer contains a :term:`QPU` that must be kept at a temperature near absolute zero and isolated from the surrounding environment in order to behave quantum mechanically.
 The system achieves these requirements as follows:

         *   Cryogenic temperatures, achieved using a closed-loop cryogenic dilution refrigerator system.
 The QPU operates at temperatures below